“A room without books is like a body without a soul.” – Marcus Tullius Cicero

 The Effective Manager (Mark Horstman, ISBN-10: 1119244609)

 What does it mean to be an effective manager?
 And: why bother?
-Frequently, you just “get the job” and are told to “make it work”, since “you’re paid for that now.”
-Yes, being a manager often means a better compensation, but it can also lead to frustration, confusion, and burn-out.
+Frequently, you “get the job” and are told to “make it work” since “you’re paid for that now.”
+Being a manager often means better compensation, but it can also lead to frustration, confusion, and burnout.
 It seems as if everybody wants to become a manager, but few know how to behave and what it means to lead others.

 Mark Horstman explains in a well-narrated way how to be successful as a manager.
 He recommends practicing the following vital activities (he calls them “effective management tools”):